kyma-project/community/concepts/observability-configurable-logging/05-custom-fluentbit-operator.md

 * All LogPipelines match to kube.*

 Consequences:
-* Additional filters can be injected to any pipeline
+* Additional filters can be injected to any pipeline; for example, to modify the default Loki output.
   * Allows to modify default Loki output
-* Low resource consumption, but user has the control to add additional buffers
+* Low resource consumption, but user has the control to add additional buffers.
-* A dysfunctional output stalls all pipelines (no isolation)
+* No isolation: A dysfunctional output stalls all pipelines.